awsdocs/aws-cli-user-guide/doc_source/install-cliv2-linux-mac.md

 # Installing the AWS CLI version 2 on Linux or macOS<a name="install-cliv2-linux-mac"></a>

 **Preview Evaluation Software**
 AWS CLI version 2 is provided as a preview for testing and evaluation\.
 At this time, we do not recommend using it in a production environment\.
-For production environments, we recommend that you use the generally available version 1\.x\.
+For production environments, we recommend that you use the generally available version 1\.
-You can provide feedback for this developer preview version in the [AWS CLI version 2 GitHub repo](https://github.com/aws/aws-cli/issues?q=is%3Aopen+is\%3Aissue+label%3Av2)\.
+We welcome feedback for this developer preview of AWS CLI version 2 in the [AWS CLI version 2 GitHub repo](https://github.com/aws/aws-cli/issues?q=is%3Aopen+is\%3Aissue+label%3Av2)\.
 Be sure to specify "\[V2\]" in the title of your issue\.

 This section describes how to install, upgrade, and remove the AWS CLI version 2 on Linux or macOS\.